 60% Pineapple Juice

 Little Known Facts: Whilst drinks that mixed rum and pineapple juice existed in the 19th century, the modern Pina Colada wasn’t born until after the invention of coconut cream in 1948.
 Long-serving bartender Ramon ‘Monchito’ Marrero Perez claims to have created the drink for the Caribe Hilton Hotel, Puerto Rico in 1954 after being asked to create a drink that captured the flavours of the island.
-However, Spaniard Ricardo Garcia, who also worked at the hotel, claims that he was, in fact, the first one to serve the drink, as an improvisation during the coconut-cutters union strike.
-Whoever it was, legend has it that Joan Crawford tried the hotel’s delicious concoction and declared it ‘better than slapping Bette Davis in the face’, so it was clearly a success.
+However, Spaniard Ricardo Garcia, who also worked at the hotel, claims that he was the first one to serve the drink, as an improvisation during the coconut-cutters union strike.
+Whoever it was, legend has it that Joan Crawford tried the hotel’s delicious concoction and declared it ‘better than slapping Bette Davis in the face’, so it was a success.

 Half a lime

-Cut lime into four wedges and garnish
+Cut a lime into four wedges and garnish

 Little Known Facts: Thought to have originated in Sao Paulo, this bold cocktail is the national drink of Brazil.
-No one is really sure how it came into being, although some believe that it was prepared as a medicine in WWI to ease the effects of Spanish Flu.
+No one is sure how it came into being, although some believe that it was prepared as medicine in WWI to ease the effects of Spanish Flu.
 The original recipe included cachaça, green lemon, honey and garlic to deliver vitamin C to the system quickly.
 At some point, the honey and garlic were replaced with sugar and ice to create a rejuvenating drink rather than a healing remedy.

 50% White rum